holepunchto/pear-docs/guide/creating-a-pear-init-template.md

 ```

 This is the minimal requirements for a Pear Application `package.json` to run.
-This will allow us to test the template's `index.hmtl` as a pear desktop
+This will allow us to test the template's `index.html` as a pear desktop
 app.

 Run the application using: